 Learning how to stand with a neutral pelvis can help alleviate some pressure on your lower back & improve your pain.
 Focus on gently tucking under your tailbone, drawing your pubic bone upwards.
 Lengthen your spine from this position & gently draw your shoulder blades back together.

 Pelvic floor exercises can help to increase stability around the pelvis.
 Making sure you do this correctly is key.
 Read more about the pelvic floor & download your FREE Pelvic Floor Guide here.

-Regular stretches & exercises for your hips, pelvis & lower back can both prevent & improve pelvic pain in pregnancy.
-Click below to check out my ebook teaching you just this:
+Regular exercises to both strengthen & stretch your hips, pelvis & lower back can both prevent & improve pelvic pain in pregnancy.
+My Pregnancy Exercises E-book will teach you all the exercises you need to know!

 Pilates run by a Physiotherapist is a safe way to exercise with pelvic pain in pregnancy, as the Physio can modify the exercises for you.
 Pilates can help stabilise the pelvis & spine, which can in turn improve pain.
 Generally exercises that involve standing on one leg or single leg extensions should be avoided.

 Exercise within your pain limits & avoid any exercise that aggravates your pain.
 This might mean modifying the duration or the way you exercise.
 Here are some recommendations:

 - Avoid shearing movements such as the stepper machine or the cross trainer or exercises that involve standing on one leg.

 - If walking for long periods is a trigger then do shorter walks more often e.g. go for a 10 minute walk before work, after work & in your lunch break, rather than 30 minutes straight.

 - Swim freestyle or backstroke, avoid breastroke legs.
 Swim with a pool buoy between your legs if kicking is aggravating.

 - Walk fowards & backwards in the pool or calm ocean.